 It’s another Hunchback of Notre Dame reference from Animaniacs.
 This one occurs in Season 1 episode 4 called Hooked on a Ceiling.
 The episode is the Yakko, Wakko and Dot help Michelangelo help painting the ceiling of the Sistine Chapel.
 During the episode the bells start ringing which annoys Michelangelo and he goes to yell at the hunchback bell ringer who is claiming Sanctuary.
 You can tell it going to be Quasimodo the second the bells ring.Follow thehunchblog

-Lune is gorgeous.
-If you don’t believe that a Gringoire can sing then this knocks it out the park.
+Lune is a gorgeous song.
+If you don’t believe that a Gringoire performer can sing then this knocks it out the park.

-Gringoire sings this song as a storyteller and it about the dangers and the all consuming nature of love.
-Gringoire ask the moon to bare witness to Quasimodo who suffers from love.
+Gringoire sings this song as part of his storyteller role and it about the dangers and the all consuming nature of love.
+Gringoire asks the moon to bear witness to Quasimodo who suffers from love.

 There is so much power and pathos in this song.
 The melody is delicate and melancholic.
 It’s perfect!